 The more I learn, the more I’m overwhelmed by the toxicity in our homes.
 We’re supposed to be able to shut the door and feel safe and secure in our homes, but the reality is the atmosphere in our homes is one of the most toxic we are exposed to!

-They’re called indoor air pollutants and there are so many it’s impossible to avoid them all.
-If anyone in your family is experiencing any health problems which you just can’t put your finger on, start by removing as many of the poisons from your home as you possibly can.
+This is due to indoor air pollutants and there are so many it’s impossible to avoid them all.
+If anyone in your family is experiencing any health problems that you just can’t put your finger on, start by removing as many of the poisons from your home as you possibly can.

 Plastics are everywhere in your home.
 I challenge you to take just one room in your home and make a list of the plastics in that one room.

-Number one to me was BPA or Bisphenola.
+Number one to me was BPA or Bisphenol.
 It’s the easiest to remove from the home so I started here.
-From water bottles to baby bottles, from dental fillings to eye glasses, even medical devices, sports equipment…you get the idea.
+From water bottles to baby bottles, from dental fillings to eyeglasses, even medical devices, sports equipment…you get the idea.
 It’s in plastic.

 What does exposure to BPA do?

 BPA disrupts your endocrine system.
-It interferes with natural behaviors of hormones by acting like them so the production, transportation, actions, and secretion of them to be altered.
+It interferes with the natural behaviors of hormones by behaving like them which causes their production, transportation, actions, and secretion of them to be altered.

 How do I get rid of it?